AlexSterk/TwitchDropGrabber/README.md

 The second variable is `TWITCH_CHROME_EXECUTABLE`, which should point to your Chrome installation.
 Make sure this points to the actual application/executable file, and not just the install directory.
 If this path contains spaces, you can wrap it in quote symbols (e.g. "path goes here").
+A good way to find this path is to open Chrome, browse to `chrome://version/` and look under `Executable Path`

 ## Disclaimer